pola-rs/polars-book/user_guide/src/dsl/groupby.md

 That means you don't have to go to lazy by yourself if you need the more powerful API.

-### Why would you want this.
+### Why would you want this?

 As discussed earlier, this allows us to delay the need of grabbing Python `lambdas` to do a more complex aggregation.
 So let's start very simple and see how we can use the DSL to do increasingly complex queries.

-Let's start with a simple dataset
+Let's start with the simple
 [US congress dataset](https://github.com/unitedstates/congress-legislators).

 ```python